Bioinformatics Careers: Hot and Getting Hotter

 The Bureau of Labor Statistics doesn’t do a great job of breaking down specializations like data science and bioinformatics, tending to lump everything under Mathematicians and Statisticians.
 For that category, the BLS says the job outlook from 2016 to 2026 is 33 percent, much faster than average, and that the median pay in 2017 was $84,760 with a Master’s Degree.
 Statisticians were cited as one of the fastest-growing occupations, at 34 percent, and epidemiologists having a growth rate of 9 percent and a median pay of a Master’s Degree candidate of $69,660.

-In 2018, O*NET OnLine, sponsored by the U.S. Department of Labor, projected job growth for bioinformatics scientists in the U.S. to be 5 to 9 percent and as high as 12 percent in California.
+In 2018, O*NET OnLine, sponsored by the U.S. Department of Labor, projected job growth bioinformatics careers for scientists in the U.S. to be 5 to 9 percent and as high as 12 percent in California.
 They projected that from 2016 to 2026 there would be 3,700 new job openings and that total employment in 2016 was 39,000 staffers.
 According to the same survey, median wages in 2017 were $76,690 annually for bioinformatics scientists and $47,700 for technicians.

 And the Bioinformatics Home blog correctly notes, “In any case, median salaries give only a vague idea of reality since the wages vary enormously between levels of employment.”